 We thank all the participants and will keep you informed of our results.

-The NEVART trial will be displayed at the art exhibition "Painting affections: the sacred painting in Ferrara between the 16th and 17th centuries", which was set up at the Estense Castle in Ferrara until the 26th of December 2019 .
+The NEVART trial has been done at the art exhibition "Painting affections: the sacred painting in Ferrara between the 16th and 17th centuries", which was set up at the Estense Castle in Ferrara until the 26th of December 2019 .

-The NEVArt study aims to involve a large number of participants, on field and not in a lab, to have a frame of people's physiological, neurological and cognitive emotional reaction while watching an artwork.
-According to this purpose, it will be valuable the help from people also very different in nationality, age, gender, education, customary to art exhibits, etc.
+The NEVArt study involved a large number of participants, on field and not in a lab, to have a frame of people's physiological, neurological and cognitive emotional reaction while watching an artwork.
+According to this purpose, it has been valuable the help from around 500 people that decided to take part to NEVArt, very different in nationality, age, gender, education, customary to art exhibits, etc.

 Participation in a clinical trial is an important decision.
 Before your resolution to accept or refuse to apply, please read this information carefully (downloadable also as Informed Consent sheet), taking your time to understand.
 You may ask us for details if something is not clear or if you need any further information.